 Innovative solutions are needed to reach communities for which connection to the grid remains a long way off.
 These communities are often only poorly connected to road, ICT or financial infrastructure; something that inhibits their ability to partake in commercial value chains.
 Products that could improve their access to energy - as well as healthcare, information and more generally, improved living conditions - do not reach them, or are only available at prohibitive costs.

-This taskforce will focus on overcoming the issues associated with the ‘last mile distribution’ challenge - the problem related to supplying goods or services from a central hub to harder-to-reach areas.
-It will showcase solutions and mechanisms to improve access to energy in terms of technologies, payment mechanisms, distribution channels and financial support, and examine related issues such as recycling and the maintenance of distributed products.
+The "last mile distribution" challenge is the problem related to supplying goods or services from a central hub to harder-to-reach areas.
+The EAP showcases solutions and mechanisms to improve access to energy in terms of technologies, payment mechanisms, distribution channels and financial support, and examine related issues such as recycling and the maintenance of distributed products.

 How we make a difference